rodrijl/typescript-on-react-example/README.md

-# Getting Started with Create React App
+# Typescript on React example

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+ This project was created in order to practise typescript syntax and its use in reactjs.Enjoy!

 ## Available Scripts